-If you’re concerned about ergonomics, definitely consider a travel backpack made by a hiking company like REI that has years of troubleshooting and design experience.
+If you’re concerned about ergonomics, definitely consider a travel backpack made by an outdoor company like REI that has years of troubleshooting and design experience.
 The Vagabond should almost be in the next category because one of its dimensions (length) is 2″ beyond technical carry-on limits.
 However, many people report being able to use it as a carry on backpack.
 Some wish it had more external pockets and that all the compartments could be accessed from one angle (vs. having to change the bag’s orientation to gain access).
 Converts to duffel, but doesn’t include a shoulder sling to be carried messenger-bag style (just duffel handles which people say aren’t super comfortable compared to competitors’).
 Owners of this travel backpack commented about the hip belt leaving something to be desired in the comfort department.
 People generally found it very spacious and liked the internal organizing features.
 Keeps it’s shape when packed.
 Breathable back panel and straps.

 Mountain Warehouse Ventura: (40L)

 This is a cheap travel backpack that I was hesitant to cover.
 It’s only listed here so I can tell you NOT to buy it.
 If this is all the money you have for buying rucksacks, go to a thrift store (op shop) and see if you can find a small travelpack you like there.
 People complain about the craftsmanship, shoulder straps, and fit for petite people.
 The only positive reviews I could find were less than ten words long or seem to be written in poor English by obvious shills.

 The travel backpack group for people who love stress